Protect your rights and maximize your payout after a Georgia car accident. We answer key questions and show you how to build a strong insurance claim.

 Georgia’s comparative negligence statute permits claimants to recover compensation even if it’s determined that they were up to 49% to blame for the accident.
 Once the share of blame reaches 50% or greater however, the law prohibits the claimant from recovering any compensation.

 Helen approached an intersection in her car.
 As she arrived, she stopped and then proceeded to turn left, crossing the roadway.
-At that same time, Judy was coming out of a parking lot.
-As she entered the roadway she was struck by Helen.
-Both cars were damaged and Helen was injured.
+At the same time, Judy was coming out of a parking lot.
+As Judy entered the roadway she was struck by Helen.
+Both cars were damaged and Helen was seriously injured.

-After deliberating, the jury found in Helen’s favor.
-They decided Judy violated Georgia Code Section 40-6-73 “Entering or crossing roadway” which reads:
+At trial, the jury found in Helen’s favor.
+They decided Judy violated Georgia Code § 40-6-73 “Entering or crossing roadway” which reads:

 “The driver of a vehicle about to enter or cross a roadway from any place other than another roadway shall yield the right of way to all vehicles approaching on the roadway to be entered or crossed.”